The Case for the Long-Tail

 Most of the keywords that appear there are what real people have actually searched for.
 Once you type in a search query, Google provides a set of related keywords at the end of the page, including a few that are long-tails and potentially worth pursuing.
 Of course, you’ll want to vet them before you take it any further.

-In all probability, your competitor has been using long-tail keywords already, which makes your job a little easier.
-In order to leverage this, check out the keywords your competitor has targeted.
+Whether you’re a seasoned blogger or are just learning how to start a blog, odds are your competitors are using long-tail keywords already.
+You can use this to your advantage by checking out the keywords your competitors are targeting.
 You can find them in the meta tags in the source code, from keyword density checking tools, or from a general scan of the content on the website/blog of your competitor.

 Be sure to look closely at the titles and the snippets.
 The long-tail keywords are most likely going to turn up there.